 Near New Harmony in Washington County, Utah — The American Mountains (Southwest)

 Location.
-37° 28.948′ N, 113° 17.98′ W. Marker is near New Harmony, Utah, in Washington County.
-Marker is on Utah Route 144 4 miles west of Interstate 15, on the right when traveling west.
+37° 28.833′ N, 113° 14.593′ W. Marker is near New Harmony, Utah, in Washington County.
+Marker can be reached from 2900 East Street 0.2 miles south of Utah Route 144.
+Marker is south of the library.
 Touch for map.
 Marker is in this post office area: New Harmony UT 84757, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 345 times since then and 12 times this year.
-Photos: 1, 2, 3, 4. submitted on July 23, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page originally submitted on September 14, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 408 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on September 14, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.